 In the opening titles, the "special guest star" would be introduced ... and then killed off during the title sequence.
 It was supposed to be different for each guest and episode but one of the guests happened to be John Belushi...who ended up dying for real, forcing a last-minute rewrite.

 The written episode title and the spoken episode title don't match.

 Each episode ends with the characters frozen in mid-laugh in traditional style while the credits rolled, but rather than freeze the image, the actors would just remain still.
 Each episode played with this in a different way, such as having the recently-arrested perp notice that everyone else has frozen, and escape, or having one character in the middle of pouring coffee, resulting in it overflowing from the cup.

-It's very subtle, but almost every episode of The Prisoner uses a different mix of the opening Theme Tune.
+It's very subtle, but almost every episode of The Prisoner uses a different mix of the opening Theme Tune: the section accompanying the scene where the future Number 6 confronts his boss is remixed to emphasize different instruments.
 Each episode is also supposed to begin with a version of the same dialogue between Number 6 and Number 2, with the voice of Number 2 changing in each episode.
 However, in some episodes the actor playing Number 2 did not record the lines, or the identity of Number 2 was hidden, and so a generic voice was used instead.